urbit/urbit.org-reloaded/content/docs/azimuth/flow.md

 +$  operators  (jug address address)
 ```
 `points` should be self-explanatory if you are already familiar with the
-structure of Urbit ID.
+structure of [Azimuth.eth](/docs/azimuth/azimuth-eth).
 The only new addition is `dominion`, which is a record of
 whether a ship is on layer 1, layer 2, or layer 1 with a layer 2 spawn proxy.
 See [Layer 2 actions](/docs/azimuth/l2/l2-actions) for an overview of how
 `dominion` determines the actions available to a ship.